luke-grayland/ScrumPokerShowdown/README.md

 Scrum Poker Showdown is a tool that allows scrum teams to plan and estimate work in an Agile environment, allowing users to apply a customised voting system.
 It's freely available to play here: https://www.scrumpokershowdown.com

 This app has a **React JS** front end and an **ASP.NET Core** backend.
 It uses **Signal R**, which creates a persistent connection between the client and the server, enabling real-time communication.
 Instead of a traditional database, this app uses a **Redis** distributed cache, which is a lightweight database stored in memory.
-The front end is styled using **Bootstrap**.

 Scrum Poker Showdown is hosted on **Azure** using App Service.